 - 1/2 cup water

-- 3 TBSP pure maple syrup or honey (increase if you want very sweet)
+- 3 TBSP pure maple syrup or honey (increase/decrease/omit to control sweetness)

 - 1.5 TBSP cornstarch